-Serbia: EPS – corruption, price change due to market price or just luck23.
-December 2016. / News Serbia Energy
+Serbia: EPS – corruption, price change due to market price or just luck, News Serbia Energy

 During past 2 days, Serbian media and state officials (including Prime Minister) were overwhelming public with most recent EPS issue, related to allegedly electricity price manipulation for customers on open market: accusations on corruption scandals, data manipulation and information leakage, ―inside jobs and tender fixing‖….However, internal control is yet to present its findings and official announcements do not give many details.
 So far, the only relevant official information is that the supply price approved by the board of EPS Snabdevanje (supply division) was later increased –allegedly for favoring undisclosed 3rd parties.
 But, there are many 3 rd parties on electricity supply market.